nevinera/fray/classes/Rogue.md

 ### Reactions: choose one during your turn

-* prepared: any cast or aid performed while in your threatened range provokes an AoO from you.
+* prepared: Your threatened range is 2 - if a non-adjacent foe provokes and AoO from you, you may immediately move 1 space in response to perform the attack.
-* evasive: you may reactively spend a swift action to get +1 defense and +1 resist
+* evasive: you may reactively spend a swift action to get +2 defense or +2 resist
 * mobile: You may spend your move action to move one space without provoking in response to any action taken.
 If that places you outside the range of the action, it misses.